 The thing about "Chardonnay," in this sense, is that it really doesn't matter where it comes from — Napa Valley, Livermore Valley, Barossa Valley, Columbia Valley, Okanagan Valley, Maipo Valley... as long as it tastes like what a consumer expects out of a Chardonnay.
 Consequently, most commercial Chardonnays taste pretty much alike.
 Why disappoint Chardonnay drinkers?
 These kinds of wines are not terroir focused.
 They're what the industry calls "varietal" wines (American varietal wines, according to federal law, must consist of at least 75% of whatever grape variety is listed on a label), and Lodi grows tons of them.

-Other white wine grapes, like Albariño, do not require nearly the conscious lengths to attain terroir related distinctions as does Chardonnay, the quintessential "winemaker's wine."
+Other white wine grapes, like Albariño, do not require nearly the conscious lengths to attain terroir-related distinctions as does Chardonnay, the quintessential "winemaker's wine."
 For some twenty years, for example, Bokisch Vineyards has found dramatic differences between their Albariño grown in the high vigor, deep sandy loam Mokelumne River-Lodi soil of their Las Cerezas Vineyard vs. their Albariño grown in the shallower, gravelly clay Clements Hills-Lodi hillside soil of their Terra Alta Vineyard.
-The much smaller cluster and berry sizes of their hillside Albariño, for starters, always makes for a more acid driven, minerally, lighter and less tropical fruit driven wine than their Albariño grown in rich riverside soil, which naturally grow larger vine canopies and cluster sizes.
+The much smaller cluster and berry sizes of their hillside Albariño, for starters, always makes for a more acid-driven, minerally, lighter, and less tropical fruit-driven wine than their Albariño grown in rich riverside soil, which naturally grows larger vine canopies and cluster sizes.
 Therefore, in most vintages, Bokisch bottles the two wines separately under vineyard-designate labels.
 The logistics are purely about terroir, plain and simple, but also because the wines taste so different, even if vinified the exact same way.

 When you read most accounts of Lodi Zinfandel, it is still usually described as something "big," "ripe," and "jammy."
 Heck, California Zinfandels in general are usually described as big, ripe, jammy.
 It's no coincidence: for many years, Lodi Zinfandels were made to taste exactly like the vast majority of California Zinfandels with the thinking being, of course, that if this type of varietal character is good enough for, say, Napa Valley or Sonoma Zinfandels, it's certainly good enough for Lodi.
 Lodi's warm Mediterranean climate, in fact, is very much conducive to this style of Zinfandel.